MicrosoftDocs/quantum-docs/articles/learn-how-the-resource-estimator-works.md

 The [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) computes pre- and post-layout estimation of the logical resources.
 It takes a QIR quantum algorithm, for example a program written in Q#, Qiskit, or a QIR generator as [PyQIR](https://github.com/qir-alliance/pyqir), and a set of [target parameters](xref:microsoft.quantum.overview.resources-estimator#target-parameters) to evaluate the resource estimates of the quantum algorithm.
 Optionally, the Resource Estimator can take operation arguments, that is arguments that can be passed to the QIR program.

 In this article, you'll learn the workflow of the Resource Estimator and how the [output data](xref:microsoft.quantum.overview.resources-estimator-output.data) is extracted at different levels of the evaluation of the quantum program.
-You'll also learn the assumptions taken into account for the simulation of the resource estimation and the common issues that may prevent the resource estimates job to complete.
+You'll also learn the assumptions taken into account for the simulation of the resource estimation.

 ## Workflow of the Resource Estimator